OniChan-Baka/Pc-control-terminal/README.md

 # Pc-control-terminal

-it a cli program used to control your pc it will take commands and perform different tasks according to that command
+it is a CLI program used to control your pc it will take commands and perform different tasks according to that command